 Stage 1: Initial

-In the ‘Initial’ stage of a vulnerability management program there are generally minimal processes and procedures, if any.
+In the Initial stage of a vulnerability management program, there are generally no or minimal processes and procedures.
 The vulnerability scans are done by a third-party vendor as part of a penetration test or part of an external scan.
 These scans are typically done from one to four times per year at the request of an auditor or a regulatory requirement.

 The vendor who does the audit will provide a report of the vulnerabilities within the organization.
-The organization will typically remediate any ‘Critical’ or ‘High’ risks to ensure that they remain compliant.
+The organization will then typically remediate any Critical or High risks to ensure that they remain compliant.
 The remaining information gets filed away once a passing grade has been given.

-I recently wrote a post on how security is not just a check box anymore.
+As we’ve seen over the course of the last couple of years, security cannot just be treated as a compliance checkbox.
 If you are still in this stage, you are a prime target for an attacker.
-It would be wise to begin maturing your program if you haven’t started already.
+It would be wise to begin maturing a program if you haven’t started already.

 Stage 2: Managed

-In the ‘Managed’ stage of a vulnerability management program the vulnerability scanning is brought in-house.
+In the Managed stage of a vulnerability management program, the vulnerability scanning is brought in-house.
 The organization defines a set of procedures for vulnerability scanning.
-It would purchase a vulnerability management solution and begin to scan on a weekly or monthly basis.
-Unauthenticated vulnerability scans are run and the security administrators begin to see vulnerabilities from an exterior perspective.
+They would purchase a vulnerability management solution and begin to scan on a weekly or monthly basis.
+Unauthenticated vulnerability scans are run, and the security administrators begin to see vulnerabilities from an exterior perspective.

-Most organizations I see in this stage do not have support from its upper management, leaving them with a limited budget.
-This results in purchasing a relatively cheap solution or using a free open source vulnerability scanner.
+Most organizations I see in this stage do not have support from their upper management, leaving them with a limited budget.
+This results in purchasing a relatively cheap solution or using a free open-source vulnerability scanner.
 While the lower-end solutions do provide a basic scan, they are limited in the reliability of their data collection, business context and automation.

 Using a lower-end solution could prove to be problematic in a couple of different ways.
 The first is in the accuracy and prioritization of your vulnerability reporting.
 If you begin to send reports to your system administrators with a bunch of false positives, you will immediately lose their trust.
 They, like everyone else these days, are very busy and want to make sure they are maximizing their time effectively.
-Having the trust of the system administrators is a crucial component of an effective vulnerability management program.
+A reliable and accurate report is critical to ensuring that remediation can occur in a timely manner.

 Stage 3: Defined

-In the ‘Defined’ stage of a vulnerability management program the processes and procedures are well-characterized and understood throughout the organization.
-The information security team has support from their executive management, as well as trust from the system administrators.
+In the Defined stage of a vulnerability management program, the processes and procedures are well-characterized and are understood throughout the organization.
+The information security team has support from their executive management as well as trust from the system administrators.

 At this point, the information security team has proven that the vulnerability management solution they chose is reliable and safe for scanning on the organization’s network.
-Authenticated vulnerability scans are run on a daily or weekly basis with audience-specific reports being delivered to various levels in the organization.
+As recommended by the Center for Internet Security, authenticated vulnerability scans are run on a, at minimum, weekly basis with audience-specific reports being delivered to various levels in the organization.
 The system administrators receive specific vulnerability reports, while management receives vulnerability risk trending reports.

 Stage 4: Quantitatively Managed